 The majority of Klaviyo customers do not need to take any action to update your DNS records for your general deliverability setup.
-Rather, when you sign up, we automatically configure them for you.
+Rather, when you sign up, we automatically configure these records for you.
 That said, there are two cases that go beyond general deliverability where updates to your DNS records are required:

 - Using a dedicated sending domain